convexset/meteor-hierarchical-user-properties/README.md

 ### Creating Hierarchy Items

-`HierarchicalUserProperties.createHierarchyItem(nodeClass)`: creates a hierarchy item with no parent node (a root of a new tree)
+`HierarchicalUserProperties.createHierarchyItem()`: creates a hierarchy item with no parent node (a root of a new tree)
- - `nodeClass`: gives the type of this node (a `String`) which will be the default `nodeClass` for newly created child nodes

 ### Getting Items and Cursors